Official US Government Icon

 • Document how the indirect costs are being applied to the non-Federal match.

-• Please see the Match and Cost Share Factsheet for more information.
+• Please see the Matching Funds for SS4A Grants page for more information.

-Can I use multiple sources of Federal funds to complete a SS4A project?
+Can I use multiple sources of Federal funds to complete an SS4A project?

 Yes.
 It is important to note that SS4A funds are administered predominantly under 2 CFR 200.
 Projects funded with SS4A funds have different requirements and reimbursement processes than the requirements that applicants may be familiar with for projects administered under Title 23 of the United States Code, such as projects under Federal-aid highway formula programs.
 Generally, when SS4A grant funds are combined with funds for programs administered under Title 23, U.S.C.
 (Title 23 funds) for a specific project, the requirements in Title 23, U.S.C. apply to the entire project.

-While SS4A grant recipients may use multiple sources of Federal funds for a single project, administering a single project using SS4A funds and Federal funds with other requirements, such as Title 23 funds, may result in increased complexity, administrative burden, and risk of delay.
-For that reason, FHWA recommends that SS4A grant funding and other Federal funding sources either pay for different phases of project development or, if applicable, for different construction contracts within the scope of a project involving multiple, distinct roadway corridors.
+Applicants that intend to combine SS4A funds with Title 23, U.S.C. funds should expect a significant delay in executing a grant agreement.
+For that reason, DOT recommends that SS4A grant funding and other Federal funding sources either pay for different phases of project development or, if applicable, for different construction contracts within the scope of a project involving multiple, distinct roadway corridors.
 For example, a recipient may use Title 23 funds for the design phase of a project and then apply SS4A grant funds for the construction phase.

 Costs of activities intended to meet the matching requirements of the SS4A program, including costs of another phase of project development, must meet eligibility criteria for all Federal funds being used and are to be included in the total project cost calculation for Federal share/non-Federal match of the project.
 Matching contributions must comply with 2 CFR 200.306, including that the match for a Federal award must not be included as contributions for any other Federal award.